nkoep/nkoep.net/src/routes/about.md

 The project consists of a command-line utility to configure the necessary AWS infrastructure and define email routes.
-Additionally, a browser extension can be used to define, remove or temporarily deactivate email aliases in case one wants to stop receiving emails on certain aliases.
+Additionally, a browser extension can be used to define, remove or temporarily deactivate email aliases in case one wants to stop receiving emails for certain aliases.